A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introducing a Generalized Approach to Power Analysis for the LATE

-\begin{assumption}[Ordered Means] \end{assumption} In the case of one-sided noncompliance, Assumption \ref{assump:om} (ordered means) can be simplified to $\bar{Y}_{NT} \leq \bar{Y}_{C}$ or $\bar{Y}_{C} \leq \bar{Y}_{AT}$, depending upon the direction of noncompliance.
-It should also be noted that, in the case where noncompliance is almost one-sided (i.e. very few never-takers or very few always-takers), the sparse principal stratum will have only a negligible impact on estimation.
+\begin{assumption}[Ordered Means] $\bar{Y}_{NT} \leq \bar{Y}_{C} \leq \bar{Y}_{AT}$ where $\bar{Y}_{C}$, $\bar{Y}_{NT}$, and $\bar{Y}_{AT}$ denote the expected realized outcome value for compliers, never-takers, and always-takers. \end{assumption} In the case of one-sided noncompliance, Assumption \ref{assump:om} (ordered means) can be simplified to $\bar{Y}_{NT} \leq \bar{Y}_{C}$ or $\bar{Y}_{C} \leq \bar{Y}_{AT}$, depending upon the direction of noncompliance.
+It should also be noted that, in the case where noncompliance is almost one-sided (i.e. very few always-takers or very few never-takers), the sparse principal stratum will have only a negligible impact on estimation.
 Thus, as a practical matter, Assumption \ref{assump:om} can be simplified to $\bar{Y}_{NT} \leq \bar{Y}_{C}$ or $\bar{Y}_{C} \leq \bar{Y}_{AT}$ as long as the sparse principal stratum is deemed sufficiently small.

-As a result, if the researcher is comfortable making Assumption \ref{assump:om}, then the lower bound of the power formula can be raised and the following can be used for the power analysis:
+As a result, if the researcher is comfortable making Assumption \ref{assump:om}, then the lower bound of the power formula can be raised by using the following: